Modifying a car is not something that can be done overnight. It’s a continuous process that demands a lot of time, money, and diligence.

 Web Resources for Modified Car Enthusiasts

-Modified car forums provide an essential platform where modders can discuss relevant issues such as insurance and DIY projects.
-In such forums, users discuss where to get parts, how to deal with legal issues, and showcase their modifications.
+In the best car forums, you’ll find enthusiasts discussing where to get parts, how to deal with legal issues, and showcase their modifications.

-Wörthersee Treffen: Takes place in Wörthersee, Austria, between 20 and 23 May 2020.
-The event is mostly for people interested in Volkswagen.
+- Wörthersee Treffen: Takes place in Wörthersee, Austria, usually in late May.
+The event is mostly for people interested in Volkswagens.

-SEMA Show: Takes place in Las Vegas Nevada between 5 and 8 November 2019.
+- SEMA Show: Typically takes place in Las Vegas Nevada in early November.
 According to the organizers of this show, it is “the premier automotive specialty products trade event in the world.”
 They add that “it draws the industry’s brightest minds and hottest products to one place, the Las Vegas Convention Center.
 Also, the SEMA Show provides attendees with educational seminars, product demonstrations, special events, networking opportunities, and more.”
-(Source).

-The Essen Motor Show: Starts on 30 November and ends on 8 December 2019 at the Essen Convention Center in Essen, German.
+- The Essen Motor Show: Usually starts late in November and ends in early December at the Essen Convention Center in Essen, Germany.
 The organizers promise that the show will feature over 160 vehicles from across Europe.

-Alternatively, enthusiasts keen on learning the ins and outs of car restorations and modifications can go to institutions such as McPherson College, which hosts programs like The Automotive Restoration Technology Program.
-It has been running since 1976.
+Alternatively, enthusiasts keen on learning how to modify a car along with the ins and outs of car restorations can go to institutions such as McPherson College.
+They host programs like The Automotive Restoration Technology Program.

 Others include the Auto Mechanic School, which provides students with skills to express their creativity by learning how to undertake restorations and modifications.

 More information about automotive modifications and restoration schools can be found here.